SaxonRah/Fluke-8060A-LED-LCD/README.md

 You'd have to solder wires from the LED PCB to the actual Fluke mainboard, probably modify the LCD support bracket as well.

-### PCB for the Fluke 8060A's LCD but converted to LED.
-Inspired by ModemHead, ogdento, retiredcaps, DrTaylor, Dave and everyone else at EEVBlog.

 ### Renders
 ![alt text](/Renders/Trace_Render.png)
 ![alt text](/Renders/Top_Render.png)
 ![alt text](/Renders/Bottom_Render.png)

-### Extra Information
-All work was done intermittently through 20/4/2023 - 8/2/2024.
-Posted for historical and contributional reasons.
-This PCB has never been made, it's only a proof of concept.